William Stout: Entertainment design

 Beginning in 1987, Stout worked for Walt Disney Imagineering for a year and a half as a conceptualist, designer, and producer for Euro Disneyland, Disneyland, Tokyo Disneyland, and Walt Disney World.
 In 1989 he was hired by Lucasfilm/Industrial Light and Magic as conceptualist and chief designer for their first foray into themed entertainment centers.
 In 1991 Stout conceived and designed ZZ Top's Recycler tour.
 In 1994 Stout continued theme park attraction creation and design for MCA/Universal's Islands of Adventure.
 In late 1995, Steven Spielberg chose Stout as his senior concept designer for GameWorks, a Sega/Universal/DreamWorks SKG joint project.
 For two years Stout and his team oversaw the concepts, design, and execution of the first three GameWorks facilities in Seattle, Washington; Tempe, Arizona; and Ontario, California).
-Stout worked in 1998-1999 as the lead designer for Kansas City's Wonderful World of Oz theme park (which unfortunately was never developed).
+Stout worked in 1998-1999 as the lead designer for Kansas City's Wonderful World of Oz theme park (which never opened).
 He was also a designer for Michael Jackson's private Neverland Ranch theme park.

 Illustration

-In 2001, Stout illustrated Richard Matheson's first children's book, Abu & The 7 Marvels, which won many awards.
+In 2001, Stout illustrated Richard Matheson's first children's book, Abu and the 7 Marvels, which won many awards.
 The Stout-illustrated book The Emerald Wand of Oz was released in 2005, followed by Trouble Under Oz in 2006.
 Stout's own publishing company, Terra Nova Press, has published thirty-four books on art and the history of art.

 In 2013, he prepared and illustrated Legends of the Blues, a book comprising portraits of classic blues musicians, intended as a sequel to fellow cartoonist Robert Crumb's book Heroes of Blues, Jazz and Country.